Achievable logoAchievable logo

 Feedback

-The social construction of race is a more modern and objective of understanding racial categories.
-Research in this school of thought suggests that race is not clearly biologically identifiable but rather how a society chooses to recognize and categorize appearance associated with groups.
-Social construction of race also asserts that previous racial categories were not only based on pseudoscience but were often used to justify racist practices.
+The social construction of race is a more modern, objective way to understand racial categories.
+Research in this school of thought suggests that race isn’t clearly identifiable as a biological fact.
+Instead, it reflects how a society chooses to notice, interpret, and categorize physical appearance and other traits associated with groups.
+This perspective also argues that many earlier racial categories were based on pseudoscience and were often used to justify racist practices.

 Racialization and racial formation